First Hand, Fun and Learning Experiences for Your Child Call us now!

 If these apply to your child, and she can get on and off the toilet and pull her pants down, then give toilet training a shot.
 Help her associate the about-to-go sensation with using the potty.
 As soon as you notice the usual signs, give a quick prompt like “Let’s use the potty” as you guide her toward it.

 At this age, toddlers may begin to make the first connections between their own feelings and behavior and those of other people.
 This is the foundation for interacting with others and building friendships.
-To help your child’s developing empathy:
+To help your child develop empathy:

 • Don’t try to fix it when he feels bad.
 Help your child learn to cope by identifying his emotions for him—whether he’s sad because his favorite toy broke or someone else is crying—and reassure him that it’s okay to feel the way he does.